cpp-johnny/competitive/codeforces/0thinkingProcess.md

 # 339A Helpful Maths (800)

 string s. create vector x where all the digits are at. for all character in s, add any non `+` into x, which are the numbers. then sort the numbers. then cout x and +. note this mistake --> dont just cout x, `+`. else will end up with 1+2+3+. so check if current index is size -1 which is last index, if it is wont cout the `+`.

+# 1791C Prepend and Append (800)

+My first two pointer qn.

+From what i understand, the beginning can be either 0s and 1s or nothing.
+Then either add 1 to left and 0 to right, or 0 to left and 1 to right, or nothing at all.

+1011011010 --> begin with 1011 left 101 right 010

+101010  --> begin with nothing --> left 101 right 010

+My approach weill be

+as long as left no. != right number, then ignore. when reach when left no. = right no. then we print length of remaining